Skip to main content

 Results

-The pilot involved a total of 99 job openings and 2 773 applicants, and led to 62 hires.
-Anonymous recruitment was used most often by the Education and Training Division (31 recruitments), as well as in the Helsinki Service Centre (6), City Hall (5), Health and Social Services (4), Culture and Leisure (3) and Transport (2).
-In four of the anonymous recruitments, a human error occurred and anonymity was therefore not fully achieved.
+The 2020 pilot involved a total of 99 job openings and 2 773 applicants, and led to 62 hires.
+Anonymous recruitment was used most often by the Education and Training Division of the municipality (31 recruitments), as well as in the Helsinki Service Centre (6), City Hall (5), Health and Social Services (4), culture and leisure services (3) and in transport (2).
+In 4 of the anonymous recruitments, a human error occurred and anonymity was therefore not fully achieved.

 Results from the project demonstrate that applicants with a foreign-sounding name are more likely to be called to an interview when applying for a job anonymously.
 For these applicants, when applying anonymously the probability that they will be called to an interview increases by 5% relative to the figure for applicants with Finnish-sounding names.
 Overall, the initiative led to a greater number of people applying to open job vacancies in Helsinki, with an increase in the number of women applying in particular.
 It therefore seems that anonymous hiring practices encourage women to apply.